open-learning-exchange/open-learning-exchange.github.io/pages/blogs/20250425-string-translation-guide.md

 ****Note**

-    When doing a peer review on GitHub, please refer to this Translation Guide and ensure that all translations follow the required fomat.
+    When doing a peer review on GitHub, please refer to this Translation Guide and ensure that all translations follow the required format.

 ## Conclusion